os-chip-design/chip-design-intro/08_verification.md

 ## Now what?
 - We now know that our DUT behaves according to our model for *X* random transactions
 - But how do we know what kind of scenarios we have *covered*?
-- We need a tool to measure the *coverage* of executing our random testbench
+- We need a tool to measure the *functional coverage* of executing our random testbench
 - Concretely, this means measuring whether a certain condition has been met during simulation
 - E.g. whether `in.valid` and `in.ready` where both high two cycles in a row resulting in two back-to-back writes

-## SystemVerilog Coverage
+## SystemVerilog Functional Coverage
 - In SystemVerilog, coverage is measured using sets, so-called *bins*, which record how many times a signal took a value which is part of the set
 - *Coverpoints* are collections of bins and may be *crossed* to create the Cartesian product of bins